cornernote/yii-embed-opencart/README.md

 You can use Yii's awesome code generator from your OpenCart admin, just like you can in any other Yii app!

-- Ensure you followed the optional Controllers section for the admin.
 - Navigate to your admin your.dom.ain/admin/index.php?route=gii
 - Use the PrefixModel Generator to generate all your models in one action.
 - To generate models that can be used by catalog and admin set Model Path to `yiiembed.models`.